johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/dev-notes.md

 Powershell build scripts can be found in Utilities/PsScripts

-## BuildPublishAndDeploy.ps1

-This script calls many of the other scripts to build a production release and deploys it.
+* BuildPublishAndDeploy.ps1 -Call the other scripts to build a release and deploy it.
 * Build-ClientApp.ps1 - Build production versions of ClientApp
 * Publish-WebApp.ps1 - Build a "publish" folder of WebApp
 * Copy-ClientAssets.ps1 - Copy ClientApp assets to WebApp wwwroot folder
 * Deploy-PublishFolder.ps1 - Deploy publish folder to a remote host
 * Create the README.md file for Gethub from the documentation files

 Deploy-PublishFolder.ps1 deploys the software to govmeeting.org, using FTP.
 The FTP login information is in the file appsettings.Development.json in the SECRETS folder.
 It contains FTP and other secrets for use in development.
-Below is the format of this file:
+Below is the section of this file used by FTP:

     {
-      "ExternalAuth": {
-      "Google": {
-        "ClientId": "your-client-id",
-        "ClientSecret": "your-client-secret"
-        }
-      },
-      "ReCaptcha": {
-        "SiteKey": "your-site-key",
-        "Secret": "your-secret"
-      },
+      ...
       "Ftp": {
         "username": "your-username",
         "password": "your-password",
         "domain": "your-domain"
       }
+      ...
     }